Complaints Policy – June 2024

 5.2 If it is found that compensation should be given as part of a complaint remedy, we will deal with it under this policy and not the compensation policy.

 6.1 Our customer facing staff and those involved in complaint investigations will receive full complaints training, with periodic refresher training.
-Each manager will receive regular reports on complaint handling in their service area.
+Regular complaint information will be shared to all departments to enable service changes where required.

 6.3 We will monitor that we keep to agreed timescales through various performance reports to our management teams.

 6.4 We will monitor that we have kept you informed, resolved your complaint fully and how happy you are with the handling of your complaint.
 We will do this via a satisfaction survey.
-This information will be reported to our Leadership Team, Customer Engagement structures and our Group Common Board.
+This information will be reported to our Leadership Team, Customer Engagement structures of involvement and the Ongo Homes Board.

-6.5 Our overall performance will also be monitored by our Tenant Complaints Monitoring Group which provides us with a customer perspective on the quality of our complaints handling, what trends are emerging and what we’ve done to prevent similar complaints happening again.
+6.6 Our overall performance will also be monitored by our Tenants Complaint Monitoring Group which provides us with a customer perspective on the quality of our complaints handling, what trends are emerging and what we’ve done to prevent similar complaints happening again.

 7.1 Other policies and legislation